Our test system

 - Intel Core i7-8700K processor ($350 on Amazon)

 - EVGA CLC 240 closed-loop liquid cooler ($120 on Amazon)

 - Asus Maximus X Hero motherboard ($395 on Amazon)

 - 64GB HyperX Predator RGB DDR4/2933 ($420 on Amazon)

 - EVGA 1200W SuperNova P2 power supply ($230 on Amazon)

 - Corsair Crystal 570X RGB case, with front and top panels removed and an extra rear fan installed for improved airflow ($130 on Amazon)

-Each game is tested using its in-game benchmark at the highest possible graphics presets, with VSync, frame rate caps, and all GPU vendor-specific technologies—like AMD TressFX, Nvidia GameWorks options, and FreeSync/G-Sync—disabled, and temporal anti-aliasing (TAA) enabled to push these high-end cards to their limits.
+Each game is tested using its in-game benchmark at the highest possible graphics presets, with VSync, frame rate caps, and all GPU vendor-specific technologies—like AMD TressFX, Nvidia GameWorks options, and FreeSync/G-Sync—disabled, and temporal anti-aliasing (TAA) enabled to push these cards to their limits.
 If anything differs from that, we’ll mention it.
 We run each benchmark at least three times and list the average result for each test.
-As noted in the previous section, we tested the Thicc II Ultra using the “fixed” Performance BIOS provided by XFX, rather than the wonky profile that shipped with the first wave of shipments.
+We’re including 1440p results as well, but really, the GTX 1650 Super is built for 1080p gaming.

 Gaming performance benchmarks